transover/sEMG-MMG_SYNC/README.md

   <img src="https://github.com/user-attachments/assets/cb5fd44a-fc6f-4f79-b5d3-36074266ab10" alt="Example of signal acquisition process" style="height: auto; width: 80%; object-fit: scale-down;">
 </p>

-### 5. If Parallel Port Triggering is Needed, Follow Help Instructions to Configure Additional Driver Files
-- Please ensure that the parallel driver is correctly configured to prevent the `_inpout` dependency of psychopy from reporting errors(**Important**).
-Otherwise, delete the `inpout32.dll`, `inpoutx64.dll` or `dlportio` related files in the  directory: `C:\Windows\System32`.
+# Verification
 - The residual magnetism of the magnetic shielding environment under the non-magnetic sEMG device was shown in the following figure.
+All the residual magnetism in the radial direction is within the magnetic compensation range (<50 nT) and has a small variation range, which indicates the feasibility of the sEMG-MMG hardware configuration.
-The collected analog data is 100% consistent with the digital signal, demonstrating the lossless and distortionless characteristics of **UI_Collector.exe**.
-Furthermore, from the measured sEMG-MMG signal images, the timing alignment of each trial of the 2 modalities can be seen.
+- The collected analog data is 100% consistent with the digital signal, demonstrating the lossless and distortionless characteristics of **UI_Collector.exe**.
+This reflects the accuracy and stability of the acquisition system.
+- Furthermore, from the measured sEMG-MMG signal images, the timing alignment of each trial of the 2 modalities can be seen.
+These results indicate that we can record sEMG and MMG simultaneously very well and maintain a high modal synchrony between the signals.

 <p align="center">
     <img src="https://github.com/user-attachments/assets/7b31d3a2-f370-463f-8825-6b2dd570e096" alt="Remanence Orientation" style="height: 200px; width: auto; object-fit: scale-down;">